Stephen-Gates/report-gallery/docs/landscape/index.md

 ---
-title: "Landscape Reports"
+title: "Landscape reports"
 ---

-# Landscape Reports
+# Landscape reports

 The Landscape report shows within a hierarchy of one factsheet type, another factsheet type.